davidgrieser/farm/README.md

 A farm should have a field
 The field should be empty

-Animals need to be fed and be hungry
+Animals can be fed and be hungry

 Pigs want more food

+Put the Pig in the Farm Field